NicoG60/OscMackieControl/doc/Mackie Control Protocol.md

 - Sending +1 (`0000001` in binary) means rotating clockwise
 - Sending -1 (`1000001` in binary) means rotating counter-clockwise

-There is a good chance that using greater values than +1 and -1 encodes the speed of rotation but I've not been able to test that statement.
+There is a good chance that using greater values than +1 and -1 encodes the speed of rotation but I'm not sure by how much.

 #### Clicking vPots